 - Tap the “Start Transfer” button at the bottom, and the process will begin.
 (Note: by finishing this step, you agree to YouTube’s terms of service, stored music policy, and Google’s privacy policy.)
 If you choose “Not Now,” you will return to the main YouTube Music home screen, and the content transfer message will still be there.

-- Once the process starts, you will see a persistent “transfer of your Google YouTube Music Library” status bar at the top of YouTube Music.
-Based on your files’ size and how many other people are currently doing the transfer process, file transfer can take a few minutes or longer than a few days.
-Items like playlists and your taste preferences will be transferred almost immediately, with purchases and uploads taking the longest since Google has made a direct copy of those files.
+- Once the process starts, a persistent “transfer of your Google YouTube Music Library” status bar will appear at the top of YouTube Music.
+The transfer time depends on the size of your files and how many people are transferring their data at the same time.
+It may take a few minutes or several days.
+Playlists and taste preferences will transfer quickly.
+However, purchases and uploads will take longer since Google creates a direct copy of those files.

 Check out: How to play YouTube videos in the background for free on your mobile phone